SoftwareDefinedBuildings/spawnpoint/README.md

   precisely the path to this file) is also set as the value of the `BW2_DEFAULT_ENTITY` environment variable inside the container.

-* `container` (optional): The complete name of a specific Docker image that is used to build the service's container.
+* `image` (optional): The complete name of a specific Docker image that is used to build the service's container.
 This image will then be pulled from the specified repository before service instantiation.
-Defaults to "immesys/spawnpoint:amd64".
+Defaults to "jhkolb/spawnpoint:amd64".

 * `aptRequires` (optional): A sequence of names of Ubuntu packages to install as part of the container build process.